 Tom’s Chimney Cakes & Langosh Trailer

 Anyway, it was great that Tom asked for my input at an early stage.
-It’s quite rare for someone to consider where I would need to run cables and such like but once Tom explained how the trailer would operate I began to understand why I needed to be involved so early.
+It’s quite rare for someone to consider where I would need to run cables.
+Once Tom explained how the trailer would operate I began to understand why I needed to be involved so early.

-The upper section of the trailer would lift up pneumatically so that there would be enough head room to work inside, then drop down to about half the height to make towing easier.
-This would mean that the electrics in the upper section needed to be planned so that there were enough cables, as adding them at a later date would not be an option.
+The upper section of the trailer would lift up pneumatically.
+This would create enough headroom to work inside.
+The trailer when not in use would drop down to about half the height to make towing easier.
+This would mean that the electrics in the upper section needed to be pre-planned.
+Adding them at a later date would not be an option.

-It would be made so that it could be towed from either end to make it easier to maneuver.
+It would be made so that it could be towed from either end to make it easier to manoeuvre.

 The trailer would be lit by LED strips which would draw less power then conventional bulbs so I decided that it would be a nice touch if they could be turned on and off with the alarms remote control.
 It would also be wired so that the red park lights and white navigation lights would light up on the right end of the trailer regardless of which end he plugged the tow bar electrics in.
 Tom asked if the alarm could flash them so I wired them up to flash alternately when the alarm was triggered.

-We decided that the Steal Shield SS450 would be the prefect alarm for what was required.
+We decided that the Steal Shield SS450 would be the perfect alarm for what was required.
 It has a simple 4 button remote.